 Hi!
-I’m a first-generation (Mexican-Vietnamese) college graduate who loves to consult in financial literacy, academia, and career preparation.
-I had little to no knowledge of my options after high school, but through the right mentoring, tutoring, and opportunities, I graduated in four years on multiple scholarships from a top-rated university.
-After four years of tutoring for wealthy clients and working in financial policy, I founded Dao Academic Consulting to help students and professionals budget and prepare for academic and career success.
+I’m a first-generation (Mexican-Vietnamese) college graduate who consults in financial literacy, career preparation, and academia.
+I had little to no knowledge of how to be financially independent and navigate my career options after high school and college, but through the right mentoring, tutoring, and opportunities, I graduated in four years on multiple scholarships from a top-rated university.
+After four years of tutoring for wealthy clients and working in financial policy, I founded Dao Academic Consulting to help QTBIPOC students and professionals prepare for academic, career, and financial success.

 I’ve Been There

-In college, I struggled to adapt to the rigorous coursework and navigate my major as a first-gen student.
-I even lost some of my scholarships during freshman year due to GPA requirements.
-Gradually, I learned how to study and ask for help.
+In college, I struggled to adapt to the rigorous coursework and navigate my major as a first-gen and low-income student.
+I lost precious study time because I had to work to support myself and my family, and I lost some of my scholarships during freshman year due to GPA requirements.
+Gradually, I learned how to study, ask for help, and apply for more scholarships and resume-building opportunities.
 I served as a student government representative, a research assistant in the UT College of Education, and a J.J.
 Pickle Fellow in the UT Department of Government.
-I conducted research on Santeria in Havana, Cuba on a UT-sponsored scholarship and studied social entrepreneurship in Beijing, China as a Fund for Education Abroad scholar.
+I conducted research in Havana, Cuba on a UT-sponsored scholarship and studied social entrepreneurship in Beijing, China as a Fund for Education Abroad scholar.
 I worked 30+ hour weeks as a tutor for wealthy families and policy director in school finance at a government relations firm, all while maintaining full-time student status.
 In summer 2019, I graduated and moved to Washington, D.C., to work in the U.S. House Financial Services Committee as a Congressional Hispanic Caucus Institute Fellow.
-After specializing in federal housing, fintech, and consumer protection policy, I jumped to an analyst role with a global investment bank.
-I founded Dao Academic Consulting to address the intersections of financial literacy, academia, and career navigation with other first-gen and QTBPIPOC students and professionals.
+I founded Dao Academic Consulting to address the intersections of financial literacy, academia, and career navigation with other first-gen and QTBIPOC students and professionals.

 I Can Help